-We have sadly cancelled Kiri Pritchard-McLean’s performance.
-We are contacting all ticket holders to ask them to gift the cost of their ticket as a donation to the theatre, to credit accounts or to arrange refunds.
+Unfortunately with the ongoing Coronavirus restrictions, this performance cannot go ahead and has been cancelled.
+We are contacting all ticket holders to arrange refunds.
 Please bear with us while we work through this as quickly as we can.

 Multi award-winning comedian Kiri Pritchard-McLean (Have I Got News for You, Live at the Apollo, 8 out of 10 Cats, Frankie Boyle’s New World Order) is back.